Email Sending Issues

 Warning: mail() [function.mail]: Failed to connect to mailserver at localhost port 25, verify your SMTP and smtp_port setting in php.ini

 This error is because you need to set the SMTP server details on the Interspire Email Marketer settings page.
 If you do not know these you will need to contact your host and ask them for these details.

 Warning: mail() [function.mail]: SMTP server response: 503 This mail server requires authentication when attempting to send to a non-local email address

 This occurs as a result of using the php mail() command – which then sends it through the SMTP server configured in your php.ini file.

 To resolve this, set up and use “SMTP authentication” from the /Settings/Email Settings page.
 Then enter the appropriate details in the “Mail Server Details”.

 Warning: mail() [function.mail]: SMTP server response: 550 5.7.1 Unable to relay

-Your mail server is blocking it, you do need to set up smtp authentication for it to send to non-local email addresses.
+Your mail server is blocking you from sending emails outside of your domain.
+You need to set up the SMTP authentication to allow sending to non-local email addresses.

 What’s happening is: